 top of page

-The average cost per policy in South Carolina through the NFIP is $642.58.
+The average cost per policy in South Carolina through the NFIP is $891.07.
 Depending on where you live, this average could vary substantially!
-Depending on your deductibles, the cost of your home and contents, your premiums can change.
-The 10 most populated cities in South Carolina are listed below with their average cost per policy through the NFIP.
-If you're interested in a quote for a private flood insurance policy to compare costs, we offer a 100% online quote process.
+If you're interested in a quote for a private flood insurance policy to compare costs to the NFIP, we offer both!
+Quote online to compare costs and coverages side-by-side with our quick online quote tool.

 Average Costs through the NFIP